-The National Council on Problem Gambling is the national advocate for programs and services to assist problem gamblers and their families.
-The mission of the NCPG is to increase public awareness of pathological gambling, ensure the widespread availability of treatment for problem gamblers and their families, and to encourage research and programs for prevention and education.
+Our mission is to lead state and national stakeholders in the development of comprehensive policy and programs for all those affected by problem gambling.
+Our purpose is to serve as the national advocate for programs and services to assist problem gamblers and their families.
+And our vision is to improve health and wellness by reducing the personal, social and economic costs of problem gambling.
 The National Council is neither for nor against legalized gambling.
-Our primary concern is to help problem gamblers and their families.
-The NCPG was conceived as the national representative of the problem gambling field and is organized with 3 classes of members: state affiliate, corporate and individual.
+NCPG is organized with 3 classes of members: state affiliate, corporate and individual.
 The NCPG concentrates efforts on the national level, while the state affiliates work at the state and local level.
 Major National Council programs include:

 The organization was founded in 1972 by Msgr.
 Joseph A. Dunne and Dr. Robert Custer, among others.
 From the outset the Council established two principles that remain in effect today: that the organization would be the advocate for problem gamblers and their families, and that it would take no position for or against legalized gambling.
 This stance is encompassed today in our vision and mission statements above.
 A history of the NCPG from 1972 to 1985 by Msgr.
 Dunne was published in the Journal of Gambling Studies, Vol. 1, Issue 1.
 To join as a member or to support NCPG with a tax-deductible contribution, click here to view our Membership Types and Benefits.